Witness: Walmart shooter seemed to target certain people - KESQ

 Six people were also wounded in the shooting, which happened just after 10 p.m. as shoppers were stocking up ahead of the Thanksgiving holiday.
 Police said they believe about 50 people were in the store at the time.

-The gunman was identified as Bing a 31-year-old an overnight team leader who had been a Walmart employee since 2010.
+Bing, 31, was identified as an overnight team leader who had been a Walmart employee since 2010.
 Police said he had one handgun and several magazines of ammunition.

 Tyler said the overnight stocking team of 15 to 20 people had just gathered in the break room to go over the morning plan.
 Another team leader had begun speaking when Bing entered the room and opened fire, Tyler and Wiczewski both said.